Sunderdhunga Trek 2026: Detailed Itinerary, Package, Dates

 Note: – Whenever you do this Sunderdhunga Trek, Do it with the local people here Kumaon Garhwal or with experienced people like us who are local here.
 Many local people working with Himalayan Hikers.
 Whoever can help you from the local here, if you trek with the local, and then the experience will be very good for you Also, the guides, porters, helpers, mule who go with you will have their income so that the locals here can give good education to their children and eat good food, etc.

 And so local provide you with good and helpful service and it will be useful for you all the time.
-This is why we have to say that sometimes there are seasonal changes in nature, for which we all have to be ready, this is the law of adventure,
+This is why we have to say that sometimes there are seasonal changes in nature, for which we all have to be ready, this is the law of adventure.

-Sunderdhunga Trek Guide
+Sunderdhunga Trek Complete Guide

-Day 01: Pick up to you from Kathgodam – Bageshwar – Loharkhet (210 km) (8/9 Hours) overnight stay Hotel
+Day 01: Pickup from Kathgodam – Drive to Bageshwar – Loharkhet (210 km, 8–9 hrs) – Hotel stay

-Day 02: Trek from Loharkhet – Dhakuri (10 km) (4/5 Hours) overnight stay camp
+Day 02: Trek Loharkhet to Dhakuri (10 km, 4–5 hrs) – Camp stay

-Day 03: Trek from Dhakuri – Khati – Jaitoli (15 km) (7/8 Hours) overnight stay camp,
+Day 03: Trek Dhakuri – Khati – Jaitoli (15 km, 7–8 hrs) – Camp stay

-Day 04: Trek from Jatoli – Dhungia Dhaun – Kathalia (13km) (6/7 Hours) overnight stay camp
+Day 04: Trek Jaitoli – Dhungia Dhaun – Kathalia (13 km, 6–7 hrs) – Camp stay

-Day 7: Trek from Jaitoli – Khati – Dhakuri (15 km) (6/7 Hours) overnight stay camp
+Day 07: Trek Jaitoli – Khati – Dhakuri (15 km, 6–7 hrs) – Camp stay

 Day 1